 What is a conversion in Google Ads

 A conversion is an interaction between a user and an ad.
-For example, conversion is registered when the user views the video or clicks on a text ad and completes an action which has value to a business.
+For example, conversion is registered when the user views the video or clicks on a text ad and completes an action that has value to a business.
 The actions include purchasing the product or service, form filling, making a call, or downloading an app.
 These actions can be defined as conversions.

 Types of conversions in Google Ads

-As already mentioned, Google allows the user to create a conversion action (customer action which is valuable for advertiser’s business).
+As already mentioned, Google allows the user to create a conversion action (customer action which is valuable for the advertiser’s business).
 Advertisers can track multiple actions including the number of sales generated, the amount of calls made, and the number of app downloads as shown in the figure below.

 - Different website actions.
 There are a variety of website actions which include product or service purchase, newsletter subscription, and form filling.

 - App installations and actions in installed apps.
 For example, in-app purchases.

 - Phone calls.
 For example, an individual may call a phone number from the ad.

 - Actions ended in offline.
 For example, meeting with a client who left their contact information in the form.